jschiefner/shopping-list-ios/README.md

 This app uses the Google Cloud Firstore Database to keep in sync with all participating devices.
 In order to use it you have to:

-1. create a firebase project at the [Firebase Console](https://console.firebase.google.com)
+1. Create a Firebase project at the [Firebase Console](https://console.firebase.google.com)
 2. Download the `google-services.json` file and put in the `/shopping-list-ios` directory
 3. Install [CocoaPods](https://cocoapods.org/) and run `$ pod install`
 4. Open the `shopping-list-ios.xcworkspace` file in XCode and run the project